 Your first offer might come in too low.
 You might wait too long to view a property.
 You might include conditions that make your offer less attractive than others.

 Learn from each experience.
-Ask your agent what you could do differently next time.
+Learn why your agent should think like a therapist and what you could do differently next time.
 Adjust your approach.

 The buyers who succeed are the ones who adapt quickly.